pointfreeco/swift-composable-architecture/README.md

 As a basic example, consider a UI that shows a number along with "+" and "−" buttons that increment and decrement the number.
-To make things interesting, suppose there is also a button that when tapped makes an API request to fetch a random fact about that number and then displays the fact in an alert.
+To make things interesting, suppose there is also a button that when tapped makes an API request to fetch a random fact about that number and displays it in the view.

 To implement this feature we create a new type that will house the domain and behavior of the feature, and it will be annotated with the `@Reducer` macro: